 The other good thing is that you’re really only sharing access to your billers.
 I honestly don’t really care if someone got a hold of the login credentials for my electricity or gas bill.

-With your payment accounts, you simply provide your checking and routing number of your bank.
+With respect to your payment accounts, you simply provide your checking and routing number of your bank.
 When paying by card, you provide your credit card information.
 Again, if you’ve ever paid a bill online, then other bill payment platforms already have this information.
 At least with Prism, you get the benefit of seeing it all in one spot.

 I like being able to see all of my expenses in one spot.
 Since I pay almost everything using credit cards, Prism gives me an accurate picture of my total monthly expenses.
 Here’s what it looks like on my main screen: